 - Frederick Wine Trail, there are several wineries in and around Frederick, with lots of activities and festivals throughout the year.

-4. Exploring the Great Outdoors in Frederick is a year-round treat.
+4. Exploring Frederick Maryland isn’t complete without exploring the Great Outdoors.
+The beauty of Mid-Maryland is a year-round treat.
 There are several National, State and local parks that offer a host of activities.

 - Frederick City Parks and Recreation